A Dog's Way Home

-A Dog's Way Home is a 2019 American family adventure film directed by Charles Martin Smith from a screenplay by W. Bruce Cameron and Cathryn Michon, based on the 2017 novel of the same name by Cameron.
-The film stars Bryce Dallas Howard, Ashley Judd, Edward James Olmos, Alexandra Shipp, Wes Studi, Chris Bauer, Barry Watson, and Jonah Hauer-King, and follows a dog named Bella (voiced by Howard) who travels more than 400 miles to find her owner.
+A Dog's Way Home is a 2019 American adventure drama film directed by Charles Martin Smith from a screenplay by W. Bruce Cameron and Cathryn Michon, based on the 2017 novel of the same name by Cameron.
+The film stars Bryce Dallas Howard, Ashley Judd, Edward James Olmos, former dog actor Shelby, Alexandra Shipp, Wes Studi, Barry Watson, and Jonah Hauer-King.
+The film follows a dog named Bella (voiced by Howard and acted by Shelby) who travels more than 400 miles to find her owner.

 It was released in the United States on January 11, 2019, to mixed reviews from critics and grossed $80 million worldwide.

 Plot

+In a neighborhood in Denver, Colorado, a mother stray dog and her three newborn puppies live peacefully with a colony of feral cats in an abandoned house.
+One day, Animal Control officers discover the animals and capture most of the cats, two of the puppies, and the mother dog.
+Luckily, Bella is saved by a mother cat, who then adopts and raises her.

-Lucas Ray and his friend Olivia, two residents of Denver, Colorado, find a puppy in a construction site along with many kittens and a mother cat.
+Lucas Ray and his friend Olivia, two local residents who visit often to feed the cats, find Bella in the old house along with many kittens and the mother cat.
 He names the dog Bella and takes her home to live with him and his mother, Terri.

 Over the years, Lucas plays with and takes care of Bella.
 However, Lucas also continues to feed the cats at the old house, putting himself in the crosshairs of Günter Beckenbauer, who intends to demolish the house.
 He calls the city about the cats who live there, which delays the demolition.

-Vengeful, Günter notifies animal control that Bella is a pitbull (despite not looking like one), because, in Denver, Pitbulls are illegal, due to being a dangerous breed.
-That evening, an overzealous animal control officer named Chuck comes by to warn Lucas that if he finds Bella on the street, he will impound her.
+Vengeful, Günter notifies Animal Control that Bella is a pitbull because in Denver, pitbulls were illegal, due to their reputation as a dangerous breed.
+That evening, overzealous animal control officer Chuck Millits comes by to warn Lucas that if he finds Bella on the street, he will impound her.

 The next day, when Bella gets out to chase a squirrel, Lucas catches up to her and prepares to take her home, but Chuck confiscates Bella and takes her into the local animal shelter.
 Lucas picks Bella up, pays a fine, and is allowed to take her home, but he is warned that if Bella is captured again, she will be euthanized.
-To avoid this, Lucas sends Bella to live with Olivia's aunt and uncle in Farmington, New Mexico, until he and his mother can find another home outside of Denver's urban limit.
+To avoid this, Lucas sends Bella to live with Olivia's aunt and uncle in Farmington, New Mexico, until he and his mother can find another home outside of Denver's urban limits.